 We spend so long writing about upcoming events, and rarely take a moment to share on our website some of our highlights that you might have missed- So here is a brief overview of just a few or our gatherings this past year.

 Our harvest event in Richmond was a beautiful, hot summer night and gave us reason to pull together the fibre samples from what Kathy Dunster has been growing in seed trials in her work with Kwantlen Polytechnic University.
 Our seed stalk has grown again thanks to the plot we were able to grow at the Kwantlen Richmond farm- and expect future weaving research using unbroken flax and other fibre work to come from this straw!
-If you are looking for your own BC seed source- we recommend reaching out the Carole Hyland at Alderley Grange Farm on Vancouver Island
+If you are looking for your own BC seed source- we recommend reaching out to Carole Hyland at Alderley Grange Farm on Vancouver Island

-Blue Nettles and the 2023 Artist in residence Program
+Blue Nettles and the 2023 Artist in Residence Program

 Anna Heywood Jones has likely got indigo running in her veins as well as staining her nails at this point with all the work she has done on various pigment extraction and dye methods!